ma921/XRDidentifier/README.md

 - Correspondence between numerical int label and crystal names -> **material_labels.csv**

 # Train Mixture-of-Experts model
-You need to prepare both **pre-trained expert models** and **pickled single XRD spectra files**.
+You need to prepare both **pre-trained expert models** and **pickled single XRD spectra files**.  <br>
-You should store the pre-trained expert models in './pretrained' folder, and the pickled single XRD spectra files in './pickles' folder.
+You should store the pre-trained expert models in './pretrained' folder, and the pickled single XRD spectra files in './pickles' folder. <br>
 The number of experts are automatically adjusted according to the number of the pretrained expert models.

 ```